Coronet Peak, New Zealand: Family Ski Guide

 The Honest Tradeoffs

-If this resort is not the right fit for your family, consider The Remarkables for better beginner terrain and a more family-focused layout.
+If the fit feels off, look at The Remarkables for better beginner terrain and a more family-focused layout.

 Would we recommend Coronet Peak?